-That is why we have developed coolable shipping and storage containers with minimum space requirements to keep the RoSS Shells and their contents cool after the bag freezing process.
+That is why we have developed coolable shipping and ultra cold storage containers with minimum space requirements to keep the RoSS Shells and their contents cool after the bag freezing process.

 The containers can carry up to 20 RoSS Shells and are, like the shells themselves, made from robust stainless steel.
 The cooling system inside the isolated containers is based on dry ice or so-called “Phase-Change Materials” (PCM).